Data-Liberation-Front/csvlint.rb/README.md

 ## Schema Validation

 The library supports validating data against a schema.
 A schema configuration can be provided as a Hash or parsed from JSON.
-The structure currently follows JSON Table Schema with some extensions.
+The structure currently follows JSON Table Schema with some extensions and rudinmentary [CSV on the Web Metadata](http://www.w3.org/TR/tabular-metadata/).

-An example schema file is:
+An example JSON Table Schema schema file is:

 	{
 		"fields": [